 Lise is co-editor (with Amy Binagman and Rebecca Zorach) of Embodied Utopias: Gender, Social Change, and the Modern Metropolis (Routledge, 2002), and author of Consuming Fantasies: Labor, Leisure, and the London Shopgirl, 1880-1920 (Ohio State University Press, 2006).

-She is presently at work on two projects: a biography of a family of Victorian feminists, and a study of sex, class, and modernity in 1920s England.
+She is at present working on two projects: a biography of a family of Victorian feminists, and a study of sex, class, and modernity in 1920s England.

 How did Victorians conceive of the body?
 In a culture associated in the popular imagination with modesty and propriety, even prudishness, discussions of sexuality and physicality flourished.
-This course explores both fictional and non-fictional texts from nineteenth-century Britain in conjunction with modern critical perspectives.
-We will discuss debates over corsetry and tight-lacing, dress reform, prostitution and the Contagious Diseases Acts, sexology, hysteria, and other topics relating to science and the body, alongside novels, poetry, and prose by major Victorian writers.
-The writings of Freud, Foucault, and other theorists will assist us in contextualizing nineteenth-century discourses of gender, sexuality, and embodiment.
+This course explores both fictional and non-fictional texts from nineteenth-century Britain in conjunction with modern scientific and critical perspectives.
+We will discuss debates over corsetry and tight-lacing, dress reform, prostitution, and the Contagious Diseases Acts, sexology, hysteria, and other topics relating to science and the body, alongside novels, poetry, and prose by major Victorian writers.
+The writings of Freud, Foucault, and other theorists, as well as writings in the natural and biological sciences, will assist us in contextualizing nineteenth-century discourses of gender, sexuality, race, and embodiment.
 Several shorter papers and a longer research project will be required.